PFElements/pf-progress-slider/README.md

 ### Events
 Custom Event                     | Description
 ---------------------------------|----------------------------------------
-`event-add`                      | Add event retuns current selected date ('e.detail.date'), fired when user press add event button
-`event-edit`                     | Edit event retuns event ('e.detail.event'),fired when user press edit event button
+`position-changed`               |  This event is Fired when position is changed